zyddnys/manga-image-translator/README.md

 on windows install the correct pytorch version as instructed on <https://pytorch.org/>.
 Add `--upgrade --force-reinstall` to the pip command to overwrite the currently installed pytorch version.

-Also, if you have trouble installing pydensecrf with the command above you can download the pre-compiled wheels from <https://www.lfd.uci.edu/~gohlke/pythonlibs/#_pydensecrf> according to your python version and install it with `pip install https://www.lfd.uci.edu/~gohlke/pythonlibs/#_pydensecrf`.
+Also, if you have trouble installing pydensecrf with the command above you can install the pre-compiled wheels with `pip install https://www.lfd.uci.edu/~gohlke/pythonlibs/#_pydensecrf`.

 ## Usage